datakurre/collective.pfg.dexterity/README.rst

 At least the basic text input fields and file field should work.

-If the form is published, also visitors may create content submitting the it.
+If the form is published, also visitors may create content submitting it.

 Why would anyone want to create Dexterity content using PFG?